Under what circumstances may Hydro‑Québec require a deposit?

 - You availed yourself of the provisions of the Bankruptcy and Insolvency Act (R.S.C., 1985, c.
 B-3) within the 24 months preceding the request for a deposit.

 There are three ways to make your deposit:

 You can also provide us with an irrevocable letter of guarantee.
 Contact your financial institution to learn more about the charges and conditions associated with such a letter.

-The amount of the deposit is based on your highest estimated consumption for two consecutive months.
+The amount of the deposit is equal to your highest estimated bill for 60 consecutive days.

 How long do we keep your deposit?